 Linus Baker works as a caseworker for the Department In Charge of Magical Youth.
 He loves his job, though he starts to worry when he is assigned his most difficult assignment yet —travel to Marsyas Island Orphanage, home to six “highly dangerous” children, and determine whether or not it is safe to keep it running.
 This is a beautifully heartwarming tale of finding family in the most unexpected of places, and that different isn’t always scary or bad.

-Don’t forget to support your local indie bookstores during this pandemic by ordering from them online!
-Some fantastic resources to use are https://bookshop.org and https://www.indiebound.org, which directly support independent bookstores and keep them open and running during the COVID-19 epidemic.
+Don’t forget to support your local indie bookstores by ordering from them online!
+Some fantastic resources to use are https://bookshop.org and https://www.indiebound.org, which directly support independent bookstores and keep them open and running as the COVID-19 pandemic has probably done a number on their sales.

 Happy reading! 🙂